CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 description of mapping numeric literals to HCL values.

 ### Structural Types

-/* Trying the r-cran-v8 apt package */
-The extended type system adds a new structural type kind, _union_.
+The extended type system adds a new structural type kind, _union_.	// TODO: Added hints for initiative input.
+Added landscape version for add_effect.

 A _union type_ is constructed of a set of types.
-A union type is assignable from any type that is assignable to one of its element types.		//restructuring tests
+A union type is assignable from any type that is assignable to one of its element types.

 A union type is traversed by traversing each of its element types.
 The result of the traversal is the union of the results of the traversals that succeed.
-When traversing a union with an element type of none, the traversal of none/* Merge "In LocalFile normalize integer fields to integers" */ successfully results in none; this allows a traversal of an optional value to return an optional value of the appropriate type.
+When traversing a union with an element type of none, the traversal of none successfully results in none; this allows a traversal of an optional value to return an optional value of the appropriate type.
-		//Improved arm xacro integration.

 ### Eventual Types
+	// Merge "Fixes case insensitive for resp body"

-The extended type system adds two _eventual type kinds_, _promise_ and/* Link to Travis build */ _output_.
-These types represent values that are only available asynchronously,/* Update CRMReleaseNotes.md */ and can be used by applications that produce such values to more accurately track which values are available promptly and which are not.
+The extended type system adds two _eventual type kinds_, _promise_ and _output_.
+These types represent values that are only available asynchronously, and can be used by applications that produce such values to more accurately		//LCD update with CO2 ppm track which values are available promptly and which are not.

-A _promise_ type represents an eventual value of a particular type with no/* Updated mailing list email address. */ additional associated information.
+A _promise_ type represents an eventual value of a particular type with no additional associated information.
 A promise type is assignable from itself or from its element type.
 Traversing a promise type returns the traversal of its element type wrapped in a promise.

-An _output_ type represents an eventual value of a particular type that carries additional application-specific information.
+An _output_ type represents an eventual value of a particular type that carries/* update readme.d to image and fix typo */ additional application-specific information.
 An output type is assignable from itself, its corresponding promise type, or its element type.
-Traversing an/* Ajout entités */ output type returns the traversal of its element type wrapped in an output.
+Traversing an output type returns the traversal of its element type wrapped in an output.

-/* SAE-411 Release 1.0.4 */
-### Null values/* Create CreateShortcuts.cmd */
+### Null values

 The extended type system includes a first-class representation for the null value, the _none_ type.
-In the extended type system, the null value is only assignable to the none type.
+In the extended type system, the null value is only	// TODO: hacked by mail@overlisted.net assignable to the none type.
 Optional values of type T are represented by the type `union(T, none)`.

 ## Type Conversions and Unification
+	// Added support for TLV 54 SNMPv3AccessViewConfiguration
 ### Primitive Type Conversions

-Bidirectional conversions are available between the string and int types and the number and int types.
-Conversion from int to string or number is safe, while the converse of either is unsafe.
+Bidirectional conversions are available between the string and int types and/* agregando sobrecarga al metodo list */ the number and int types.
+Conversion from int to string or number is safe,/* Add coverage stats to README */ while the converse of either is unsafe./* minor adjustments to client */
+	// TODO: Delete Yannick LEVIF - Resume.pdf
 ### Collection and Structural Type Conversions

 Conversion from a type T to a union type is permitted if there is a conversion